SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Automatic Test Generation

 \subsection{Test Generation vs Code Repair}

-Automatic test generation is closely related to code repair: Instead of predicting a patch $X$ that fixes the described issue and is then evaluated using a golden test $T^*$, we aim to predict one or multiple reproducing tests $T$ which are then evaluated on both the original codebase $R$ and after applying the golden patch $X^*$.
+Automatic test generation is closely related to code repair: Instead of predicting a patch $X$ that fixes the described issue and is then evaluated using a golden test $T^*$, we aim to predict reproducing tests $T$ which are then evaluated on both the original state of the codebase $R$ and the state after applying the golden code patch $X^*$.
 However, there are some key differences between the two tasks: First, adapting an existing test suite to reproduce an issue typically only requires adding new tests.
 Concretely, $71\%$ of golden tests in \swtb only add new test functions, with another $28\%$ modifying existing functions, and only $1\%$ removing functions.
 Second, testing permits and requires a more granular analysis.
-While fixed code is either correct and passes all test cases or incorrect when failing any of them, generated tests can be correct but irrelevant to the issue (\ptp), call relevant code but fail to expose the precise bug (increase in coverage), reproduce the issue with varying comprehensiveness on edge cases (\ftp, with varying coverage), or fail in a variety of different ways.
+While fixed code is either correct and passes all test cases or incorrect when failing any of them, generated tests can be correct but irrelevant to the issue (\ptp), call relevant code but fail to expose the precise bug (increase in coverage), reproduce the issue with varying comprehensiveness on edge cases (\ftp, with varying coverage), or fail in different ways.